rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

    m = -2.5 \log_{10} \left( \frac{\mirrad}{\fluxz} \right),

 where :math:`\fluxz` is the zero-point flux of the system.

-The convolution in :math:numref:`eq:conv` can be performed before or after the interpolations discussed above:

-* the 'before' option performs the convolution as a pre-processing step using the :command:`specgrid_to_photgrid` tool to create a :f-schema:`photgrid` file from a :f-schema:`specgrid` file (as discussed in the :ref:`data-files-importing` section).
-This is computationally more efficient, but requires a separate :f-schema:`photgrid` file to be created for each passband.

-* the 'after' option loads data from a :f-schema:`specgrid` file, but performs the convolution on-the-fly after each spectrum is interpolated.
-This is computationally less efficient, but incurs no storage requirements beyond the :f-schema:`specgrid` file.

 Summary of Routines
 ===================